STAIR-Lab-CIT/STAIR-actions/README.md

 # STAIR Actions
-We developed a large-scale video dataset for action recognition, named STAIR Actions.
-STAIR Actions website is http://actions.stair.center .
+"STAIR Actions" is a large-scale video dataset for action recognition research.
+For detailed information about STAIR Actions, please refer to http://actions.stair.center .

 STAIR Actions consists of two parts.
 One is called "STAIR Actions (C) that is a collection of videos newly created by crowd workers for this purpose.
-In the videos, various form of papers reading "Stair lab." appear, which is a sign of "video is newly-created for this purpose."
+Note that various form of papers reading "Stair lab." may appear in the videos.
+Indeed, this is a sign of "a video was newly-created on our demand."
 The other part is called "STAIR Actions (Y) that is a collection of metadata of YouTube videos.
-STAIR Actions (Y) is provided in the form of JSON fromat.
-Each metadata indicates some segment of some video capture certain action.
+STAIR Actions (Y) is provided in the form of JSON format.
+Each metadata indicates some segment of a video captures certain action.

 ## 100 actions